pingcap/docs/v3.0/reference/tools/sync-diff-inspector.md

 # If disabled, data is compared line by line.
 use-checksum = true

 # If it is set to true, data is checked only by calculating checksum.
-Data will not be checked after inspection, even if the upstream and downstream checksums are inconsistent.
+Data is not checked after inspection, even if the upstream and downstream checksums are inconsistent.
 only-use-checksum = false

 # Whether to use the checkpoint of the last check.
 If it is enabled, the inspector only checks the last unverified chunks and chunks that failed the verification.